gcmiao/gcmiao.github.io/Contents/UnrealEngine/BuildTips/show_source_files.md

 List<FileReference> FoundFiles = SourceFileSearch.FindModuleSourceFiles( CurModuleFile, SearchSubdirectories:SearchSubdirectories );
 ```

 Hence, we have two ways to solve this problem.
 The intuitive way is modifying the path of the third party library such as replacing *'ThirdParty'* to *'External'* and promising that there are no more *'ThirdParty'* words in the path.
 The other ways is adding an argument `-THIRDPARTY` when executing GenerateProjectFiles.bat.
 You can find the source at Line 1127:
 ```C++
 case "-THIRDPARTY":
     bGatherThirdPartySource = true;
     break;
 ```
+The disadvantage of the later method is that it will import all source files under `Thirdparty` folders and make the project file very big.

 ------
 <table style="text-align:left">